Sudan’s PM announces resignation amid political deadlock

 CAIRO (AP) — Sudan’s Prime Minister Abdalla Hamdok announced his resignation Sunday amid political deadlock and widespread pro-democracy protests following a military coup that derailed the country’s fragile transition to democratic rule.

-Hamdok called for a dialogue to agree on a “national charter” and to “draw a roadmap” to complete the transition.
+“I decided to return the responsibility and declare my resignation as the prime minister,” he said, adding that his stepping down would allow a chance for another person to lead the nation and complete its transition to a “civilian, democratic country.”

+The prime minister warned that the ongoing political stalemate since the military takeover could become a full-blown crisis and damage the country’s already battered economy.

 The October coup had upended Sudan’s plans to move to democracy after a popular uprising forced the military’s overthrow of longtime autocrat Omar al-Bashir and his Islamist government in April 2019.

+Hamdok’s resignation comes amid a heavy security crackdown on protesters denouncing the military’s takeover and a subsequent deal that reinstated him and sidelined the pro-democracy movement.
+He was reinstated in November amid international pressure in a deal that calls for an independent technocratic Cabinet under military oversight led by him.

-On Sunday, prior to his resignation, Sudanese security forces violently dispersed pro-democracy protesters, in the latest demonstrations to denounce the takeover and a subsequent deal that reinstated the prime minister but sidelined the pro-democracy movement.
-A medical group said at least two people were killed.
+On Sunday, prior to his resignation, Sudanese security forces violently dispersed pro-democracy protesters, killing at least two people.

 The Sudan Doctors Committee, which is part of the pro-democracy movement, said one of the dead was hit “violently” in his head while taking part in a protest march in Khartoum.
 The second was shot in his chest in Khartoum’s twin city of Omdurman, it added.
 The group said dozens of protesters were injured.